-Perspective taking is to some degree, an innate human characteristics.
-Most of us can understand when someone is in a bad mood, angry or excited, and we can anticipate their behaviors based on those factors.
+Perspective taking is, to some degree, an innate human characteristic.
+Most of us can understand when someone is in a bad mood, angry, or excited, and we can anticipate their behaviors based on those factors.

-Although it’s fair to note that there is a subgroup of people who have social deficits that can make perspective taking more difficult, or even impossible (some personality disorders, autism etc.) But for the most part, perspective taking is an innate ability that can be sharpened and honed as a skill.
+It’s fair to note that there is a subgroup of people who have social deficits that can make perspective taking more difficult or even impossible (some personality disorders, autism, etc.), but for the most part, perspective taking is an innate ability that can be sharpened and honed as a skill.

 Try this experiment: